Iris van Herpen: Career

+From 29 November 2023 to 28 April 2024, the Musée des Arts Décoratifs in Paris exhibited, "Iris van Herpen.
+Sculpting the Senses," which was described as a "tribute to one of the most forward-thinking fashion designers."
+The exhibit traveled to the Queensland Art Gallery | Gallery of Modern Art (QAGOMA), Brisbane, Australia (29 June – 7 October 2024), the ArtScience Museum, Singapore (15 March – 10 August 2025), Kunsthal Rotterdam (27 September 2025 – 1 March 2026), and the Brooklyn Museum (16 May – 6 December 2026).
+The exhibition was accompanied by a catalog by van Herpen and Cloé Pitiot.

 Future in fashion design

-Iris van Herpen takes fashion into the future.
-Combining craftsmanship with digital technology, she creates an entirely new way to experience clothing.
-Most notably, the Dutch designer was one of the first to present 3-D-printed dresses in both static and flexible forms on the runway, in a collaboration with the Belgian company Materialise.
-Since then, her evolution has continued.
+Notably, van Herpen was one of the first to present 3D-printed dresses in both static and flexible forms on the runway, in a collaboration with the Belgian company Materialise.
 Her Voltage collection explored the interaction between clothing and electricity.
-She used Scanning Electron Microscope technology for her Micro collection.
-And she is known not just for using unique materials, but also for creating her own.
+She used scanning electron microscope technology for her Micro collection.
+She is known for using unique materials as well as creating her own.

 Collaborations

 Because of van Herpen's multidisciplinary approach to creation, she has collaborated with various artists such as Jolan van der Wiel and Neri Oxman and architects such as Philip Beesley and Benthem and Crouwel Architects.
-The designer's interest in science and technology has led to ongoing conversations with CERN (The European Organization for Nuclear Research) and Massachusetts Institute of Technology.
+Her interest in science and technology has led to ongoing conversations with CERN (the European Organization for Nuclear Research) and the Massachusetts Institute of Technology.